-Praveen is an Associate Professor of Biomedical Sciences at Cornell University.
+Praveen is an Associate Professor of Biomedical Sciences and Director of the Center for Genomics at Cornell University.
 He received his BA degree from Cornell University and his PhD in Genomics from the University of Pennsylvania.
 After completing a post-doctoral fellowship at the National Human Genome Research Institute under the mentorship of Dr. Francis Collins, he moved in 2011 to the University of North Carolina at Chapel Hill as an Assistant Professor in the Department of Genetics.
 In 2017, he returned to Cornell University as an Associate Professor.
-Praveen has authored over 70 publications, and has served as a reviewer for over 30 different journals.
+Praveen has authored over 90 peer-reviewed publications in scientific journals and has served as a reviewer for over 35 different journals.
 Recent honors include a faculty merit award for outstanding teaching and mentoring.
-Praveen’s laboratory is located in the newly renovated Research Tower on Tower Road.
-He lives in Ithaca, NY with his wife and three children.
+Praveen’s laboratory is located in the newly renovated 7th floor of the Research Tower on Tower Road.
+He lives in Brooktondale, NY with his wife and three children.

 The last decade of the post-genome era in the life sciences has witnessed an explosion of new layers of biological information.
 A prominent example is the ever-expanding array of non-coding RNAs (ncRNAs).
 My research interests are centered on the roles of ncRNAs, including microRNAs (miRNAs), tRNA-derived RNAs (tDRs), and long, non-coding RNAs (lncRNAs), in gene regulation, physiology, and complex disease etiology.
 The scientific paradigm in my laboratory is highly interdisciplinary, at the interface of computational and experimental biology.
 The lab members have expertise and interest in diverse areas of study, including functional genomics, molecular genetics, RNA biology, liver and gastrointestinal (GI) physiology, diabetes pathophysiology, stem cell biology, evolutionary genetics, and bioinformatics.